Toluwaa-o/112-Realty-Website/README.md

 # 112 realty Website

-### Built with Next JS and Tailwind CSS
+### Built with Next JS, MongoDB and Tailwind CSS

-Design gotten from lucrerealty.com website
+Web page for 112 Realty